AnnaIstochnikova/goit-react-hw-03-image-finder/README.md

 npm start

-Open your web browser and go to http://localhost:3000 to use the phonebook application.
+Open your web browser and go to http://localhost:3000 to use the image finder application.